oreillyross/coding-patterns/README.md

 ### Trees

 <details>
-<summary>What is a tree data structure</summary>
+### <summary style="color: blue">What is a tree data structure</summary>

    It is a data structure with the following properties:

    + nodes connected by edges

    + node can have any data type as values

    + nodes can be connected to 0 or more child nodes (depending on type of tree)

    + each child node must be connected to exactly one parent

    + this constrains trees to be acyclic

 </details>